scottgallant/docs.balsamiq.com/content/mybalsamiq/tos.md

 If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
 We're all ears!
 Email [peldi@balsamiq.com](mailto:peldi@balsamiq.com?subject=myBalsamiq%20ToS) and we'll chat.

 We don't amend this document for any particular customer, but if your changes apply to all of our customers, we'll be happy to update it for everyone.
-Scroll [to the bottom](#history) to see the history so far.
+Scroll [to the bottom](#document-history) to see the history so far.

 We will likely improve this document over time.
-By continuing to use the site, you will implicitily accept the changes we make.
+By continuing to use the site, you will implicitly accept the changes we make.

 Your access and use of myBalsamiq is always subject to the most current version of this document.